Motor Racing Rules

 Any changes in finishing order that occurs based on appeals, penalties, or scoring malfunctions after the race has concluded, will not be recognized.
 Wagers on qualifying performance will be settled according to position and times set during the final qualifying session.
 For the purposes of these markets, any subsequent alterations of grid positions are not recognized.

 Wager on who will win the race.
-If a driver does not take part in the race (including qualifying) then bets on them will be cancelled.
+If a driver does not take part in the race then bets on them will be void.

 Wager on the constructor or team the winning driver represents.
 For any driver who moves teams during race week, bets will be settled on the constructor/team they represent at the start of the race.